team467/team467.github.io/content/programs/fll/fll-summer-program/index.md

 {{< columns >}}

 Science and Engineering play a big part in our everyday lives and in the world.
-We teach students about Science and Engineering by using LEGO® Robotics, Rockets and middle school level engineering challenges.
+We teach students about Science and Engineering by using LEGO Robotics, Rockets and middle school level engineering challenges.
 They also get to have fun in the process and learn valuable team working skills.

 {{< column >}}